-- Feral swine are also known as wild pigs, wild hogs, hogs, wild boar, Russian wild boar, feral pigs, and Eurasian wild boar.
+- Feral swine are also known as wild boar, wild hogs, feral hogs, Old World swine, Russian wild boar, razorback, and Eurasian wild boar.

 - According to Savannah River National Laboratory, in 1990 there were approximately two million feral swine in 20 states.
 By 2019, as many as nine million feral swine inhabited at least 39 states.